 - Give yourself time.
 Students abroad have a tendency to try to see everything, taste everything, and go everywhere in their first few days!
 Allow yourself time to settle in. - Watch what you eat.
 Eat and drink in moderation for several days after your arrival, until your system has a chance to adjust to changes in climate and food.
 Adjusting to a new diet may slightly unsettle your stomach or cause other temporary health problems. - Take measures to reduce the risk of exposure to sexually transmitted diseases, including AIDS.
 Be sure to take the same precautions you should at home. - Avoid illegal drug use.
 In addition to increasing the risk of exposure to HIV (the virus causing AIDS), in many countries, drug use is subject to stringent laws.
-Your status as a U.S. citizen does not protect you from such laws, and if you are reported using illegal drugs during a program, all of the usual UW-Eau Claire disciplinary processes, including suspension from the program or expulsion from the university, may apply, and you may have consequences under the Blugold Code upon return. - Drink responsibly.
-Many students going abroad are "legal" for the first time in terms of drinking alcohol.
-Remember that if you choose to drink, please do so in moderation, respecting yourself and others.
-Remember that, just as at home, alcohol is often a factor in acquaintance rape, theft, and assault abroad.
-Also remember that, like in the U.S., drink-spiking occurs abroad.
-Always watch your drink being made or poured, keep an eye on it at all times, and never put it down. - Know where to get treatment.
+Your status as a U.S. citizen does not protect you from such laws, and if you are reported using illegal drugs during a program, all of the usual UW-Eau Claire disciplinary processes, including suspension from the program or expulsion from the university, may apply, and you may have consequences under the Blugold Code upon return.

+Know where to get treatment.
 When you settle in, find out where health care facilities are and how to access them before the need for treatment arises.
-If you need to access healthcare while traveling, you can use the CISI portal (http://www.culturalinsurance.com/) to find out if there is an English-speaking doctor.
+If you need to access healthcare while traveling, you can use the CISI portal to find out if there is an English-speaking doctor.